 |- 2019||6.53 Metric Tons|

 The University of Nebraska-Lincoln has been consistently putting engineering and conservation efforts to lower our carbon footprint.
 Based on the recent Scope 1 and Scope 2 emissions calculations conducted by the Office of Sustainability, UNL’s CO2 equivalent of the GHG is reduced by 33 percent from the baseline of 2009 per Full Time student Enrollment.
 The reduction of GHG is 38 percent from the baseline of 2009 per Gross Square Feet.
 Both of these numbers are significant because the university saw a 3 percent increase in enrollment of students (full time equivalent) and 12 percent increase in the building gross square feet.
 The findings lends credence to the highly efficient resource use and conservation techniques implemented by the Facilities Management department of the University in conjunction with several conservation strategies implemented by the University community.

 Metric Tons CO2 Equivalent/Full Time Equivalent

-The inventory tracks the Scope 1 sources of on-campus co-generation, university fleet activity, refrigerants and other chemical use, fertilizer use, and campus livestock.
-The inventory also tracks the Scope 2 source of purchased electricity.
-Scope 3, or indirect sources related to university operations (commuting, travel, waste emissions, etc), are not included in this submission.
+The inventory tracks Scope 1, sources of on-campus co-generation, Scope 2, sources of purchased electricity, and Scope 3, indirect sources related to university operations (commuting, travel, waste emissions, etc).

 UNL purchases all electricity from Lincoln Electric System (LES) and Western Area Power Administration (WAPA).
 The university's fuel mix has a large amount of electricity derived from hydroelectric sources.
 This custom fuel mix differs from the regional electrical average and contributes to our smaller carbon footprint as hydroelectric systems result in far lower emission rates than fossil fuel-based electric systems.